Congratulations 2023 Scholarship Recipients!

 How do I claim my scholarship?

-To release payment to your school, please complete the acceptance form that is sent to your email address typically during the month of July.
+To release payment to your school, please complete the acceptance form that is sent to your email address in early June.

 Where can I send my thank-you notes?

 Thank you card(s) can be sent to the Community Foundation of Noble County, Attention: name of your scholarship(s) to the address below.
 We will see that the donor/fund representative will receive the card and a copy is placed in your student file.